lnhbonnie/daily-os-momentum-outcome-map/README.md

 | Consequences | Makes the real cost of not completing the task visible |
 | 90-Second Mental Rehearsal | Primes the starting state before execution |

 The AI layer is embedded inside the workflow.
-It is not a chatbot on the side.
 It sits directly inside the task system to reduce friction, surface the next action, and connect each task to a larger future outcome.

 ---